PLangHQ/plang/Documentation/Builder.md

 }
 ```

+This JSON response, should match with the [ReadTextFile method in the FileModule](https://github.com/PLangHQ/plang/blob/main/PLang/Modules/FileModule/Program.cs)

 ### Step 4: Validation and Execution

 The builder validates that the function exists within the `FileModule` and that the parameters match.
 If any discrepancies are found, it makes another request to the LLM with error information for correction.